987839088534212

 Trusted Nurse Staffing: A Staffing Agency Dedicated To Finding the Right Schedule for Your Dream Job

 Do you want to work a block schedule?
 Is having flexibility important?
-With Trusted Nurse Staffing, we will make sure that happens
+With Trusted Nurse Staffing, we will do everything we can to make sure that happens

 With the help of our representatives, you can customize your resume and meet hiring managers whose interests and objectives match your own.

-When you find the right travel nursing assignment, we assist you with your:
+When you find the right travel nursing assignment, we will assist you with your:

 • Certifications